Nama people: Habitation

 These huts, called haru oms in the Nama language, are made of reed mats woven neatly into a beehive shape.
-It is a dwelling house for all seasons: it is cool and well ventilated in summer, it is naturally insulated by reed carpets in winter, and protected from the rain by the porous stems which swell with water.
-All materials are organic and not over-harvested, this is a home that truly respects the environment.
-Women and men take part in the making: in the collection of materials, in the preparation of the rugs and in the assembly of the hut, in a meticulous and meticulous process which has remained a true Nama art.
+It is a dwelling house for all seasons– it is cool and well ventilated in summer, it is naturally insulated by reed carpets in winter, and protected from the rain by the porous stems which swell with water.
+All materials are organic and not over-harvested; this is a home that truly respects the environment.
+Women and men take part in the making of it, in the collection of materials, in the preparation of the rugs, and in the assembly of the hut, in a very meticulous process which has remained a true Nama art.

 Settlements

 Traditionally, Nama camps had 5-30 huts.
 These huts were circular domes and their doors faced the center of camp.
-They were also arranged hierarchically, the chief was placed west and faced east.
-Other families were placed based on their seniority, Elder brothers and their families were on the far right, while younger brothers and their families on the left.
+They were also arranged hierarchically; the chief's was placed west and faced east.
+Other families were placed based on their seniority.
+Elder brothers and their families were on the far right, while younger brothers and their families on the left.
 There are no enclosures for adult livestock.
 They are expected to sleep in front of their owners huts.
 Calves and lambs are placed in an enclosed area in the middle of camp.
-The huts were lined with reed mats made by women.
-The mats are placed on wooden frames.
-The reeds are able to soak and absorb water well, thus being able to protect the Nama people from summer rains.
+The huts were lined with reed mats made by women, and the mats are placed on wooden frames.
+The reeds are able to soak and absorb water well, thus being able to protect the Nama people from summer rain.
 These Huts are very mobile, but also stable, being able to break them down in less than an hour.
 The huts are also reusable.

 Religion

-They have largely abandoned their traditional religion through the sustained efforts of Christian (and now Muslim) proselytisers.
-The majority of the Nama people in Namibia today are therefore Christian while Nama Muslims make up a large percentage of Namibia's Muslims.
+They have largely abandoned their traditional religion through the sustained efforts of Christian (and now Muslim) missionaries.
+The majority of the Nama people in Namibia today are therefore Christian, while Nama Muslims make up a large percentage of Namibia's Muslims.